arextest/arex-agent-java/README.md

   `[option: -r/--recordId]` record id, required Option

-In local mode, AREX uses [H2](https://www.h2database.com) as a local storage to save the recorded data for testing purpose,  Config Service and Storage Service are no longer required, But you can't use the AREX-UI in this mode either.
+In local mode, AREX uses [H2](https://www.h2database.com) as a local storage to save the recorded data for testing purpose,  Storage Service are no longer required, But you can't use the AREX-UI in this mode either.